andrew-je/the-moorings-cottage/README.md

 - Global styles are in `src/App.css`
 - Component-specific styles are in separate CSS files
-- Original CSS is imported from `public/css/style.css`
+- Uses CSS custom properties for consistent theming

 ### Images